 I’d been walking briskly for about 25 minutes when I was suddenly struck by such extreme shortness of breath that I had to stop walking and lean on the front yard fence of the little house I was passing.
-This house sat at the end of a street on a slight incline.
+This house sat at the end of a street on a slight incline, not a steep hill.
 This shortness of breath was puzzling to me, mostly because I’d been walking to work via the exact same route every day, day after day, for a long time and had never felt any shortness of breath before then.

 But that morning, I had to suck wind for several minutes leaning on that fence, gasping for breath until I was able to breathe a bit easier once again, at which time I turned the corner and walked the short rest of my way to work without further incident.

 When the same thing happened on the following day too, in front of the same little house, I remember feeling more puzzled than alarmed.
 I recall thinking that this shortness of breath might just be some kind of sign that I needed to do more “hill work”, as my old running group used to call those days when we deliberately ran up and down the crazy-steep Quadra Street hill while in training for distance races.